tahathetahir/Paranoid-Brick-and-Bat/README.md

 ## How to Run
 Clone the repository on a Windows/Linux machine.</br>
 Ensure mygraphics.h and myconsole.h are in the same directory as main.cpp.</br>
+Ensure that implementations mygraphics.h and myconsole.h namely, mygraphics.cpp and myconsole.cpp are also in same directory as main.cpp </br>
 Build and run the project using any compiler or C++ IDE (preferably Visual Studio Code).</br>

 ## Controls of Game